mailcheck/mailcheck-objectivec/README.md

 Mailcheck will offer up suggestions for top level domains too, and suggest ".com" when a user types in "user@hotmail.cmo".

+mailcheck-objectivec is part of the [Mailcheck family](http://getmailcheck.org), and we're always on the lookout for more ports and adaptions.
+Get in touch!

 Usage
 -----